robenkleene/sidewinder/README.md

 ### Reconstructing

+To reconstruct this demo loops in Ableton Live, setup a track with Sidewinder with the appropriate preset loaded, followed by a Drum Rack with the first four slots slots (`C1--D#1`) using the named preset from [Thwomp](https://github.com/robenkleene/thwomp):

 #### House

-- Kick
+1. Kick
-- Snare
+2. Snare
-- Hi-Hat
+3. Hi-Hat
-- Cymbal
+4. Cymbal

 #### Latin

-- Bongo Low
+1. Bongo Low
-- Bongo High
+2. Bongo High
-- Conga Low
+3. Conga Low
-- Conga High
+4. Conga High

 #### Polyrhythm

-- 909 Kick
+1. 808 Kick
-- Hi-Hat
+2. Hi-Hat
-- Tom
+3. Tom
-- Cowbell
+4. Cowbell

 #### Mutate

-- 909 Kick
+1. 909 Kick
-- Clap
+2. Clap
-- Hi-Hat
+3. Hi-Hat
-- Cymbal
+4. Cymbal